-Within the workspace share dialog, underneath where it says "Invite by email," you can type in the email address of the person you wish to invite to collaborate on your workspace.
+Within the workspace sharing window, underneath where it says "Invite by email," you can type in the email address of the person you wish to invite to collaborate on your workspace.
 If you import your contacts, we will autocomplete email addresses for you to make it easier to add workspace collaborators.

 You can also select the permission level for the workspace collaborator, and add a message.
 The person you're inviting will see the message in their email invite.

 When you're done, click the blue "Send Invite" button.
-Important: a workspace collaborator will have full access to all bases in a workspace!
-If you only want to share certain bases with someone, you may want to make them a base collaborator instead.
+Remember that a workspace collaborator will have full access to all bases in a workspace; if you only want to share certain bases with someone, you may want to make them a base collaborator instead.